huangc/ThaGA/README.md

 Contributed by Chun-Yuan Huang, 3/10/2016

 ## Aims:
 Reference guided assembly of target sequence using tools such as TRegGA (https://github.com/BrendelGroup/TRegGA) often show different results on the target gene assembly when different reference genomes are used.
-It become critical to select the "correct" reference for optimal assembly when the reference sequence is several references are available.
+It become critical to select the "correct" reference for optimal assembly when the sample sequence is distant from available references.
 This project Targeted Haplotype-Assisted Reference-Guided Genome Assembly (ThaRegGA) aims to improve reference guided genome assembly by building a reference from denovo assembled supercontigs derived from closely-related haplotype blocks of the target gene.
-Using the Rice 3,000 Genome Project (3kRGP) as our platform, ThaRegGA takes a specific rice cultivar and the target gene of interest's coordinate on reference Japponica genome as inputs, apply the haplotype search algorithm to serach for the close-related haplotype blocks of the target gene in 3kRGP, retrieve and subject the haplotype reads for denovo assembly and RATT annotation using TRegGA, then returns with a supercontig sequence with annotation in Embl format.
+Using the Rice 3,000 Genome Project (3kRGP) as our resource, ThaRegGA takes a specific rice cultivar and the target gene of interest's coordinate on reference Japponica genome as inputs, apply the haplotype search algorithm for its close-related cultivars of the target gene in 3kRGP, retrieve and subject the haplotype reads for denovo assembly and RATT annotation using TRegGA, then returns with a supercontig sequence with annotation in Embl format.
 The ThaRegGA supercontig can be served as the new reference sequence in order to gain reliable reference-guided assembly of the target gene.
 Combined with TRegGA, this workflow work to streamline and improve current targeted reference genome assembly by taking advantage of large-size genome projects such as 3kRGP.

 ## Agenda of ThaRegGA development and application:
 1. prove of concept using a target gene (TBD) and: